 Nepal is a long, but narrow country that is sandwiched between the plains of northern India to the South and the Himalayas.
 To the East lie the Himalayan territories of Sikkim, effectively a part of India, and independent Bhutan.
 Nepali is the most common language spoken in modern Nepal but is not the only national language.
 In fact, there are more than 100 different languages and dialects spoken across Nepal as first languages.
 The two main language groups are the Indo-European languages used on the plains and hill country, like Nepali, and the very different Sino-Tibetan languages spoken in the mountains and remote valleys.

 Why Does Your Business Need a Nepali Translation Service?

-Regardless of the variety of languages spoken in Nepal, the official language of government, education, and commerce are Nepali.
+Regardless of the variety of languages spoken in Nepal, the official language of government, education, and commerce is Nepali.
 The Nepali language has a lot in common with Hindi so in many cases, Indian nationals find it easy to communicate with Nepali speakers.
 Nepali is also spoken to some extent in Sikkim and Bhutan.
-Because of the size of the population that can and do speak and use Nepali, it is important that when doing business in Nepal or when doing business with a Nepali firm, you use a professional Nepali translation service.
+Because of the size of the population that can and does speak and use Nepali, it is important that when doing business in Nepal or when doing business with a Nepali firm, you use a professional Nepali translation service.

 Interesting Facts About the Nepali Language

 - Nepali is one of 22 ‘national languages’ recognized by the Nepal government.

 - The script used for Nepali is called Devanagari (नेपाली).

 - Devanagari is a variation of the script used in writing Hindi and is related to Sanskrit.